 \$125 Million Shelf Registration.
 We have registered an aggregate of \$125 million of our 0.75% Convertible Senior Subordinated Notes due 2024 and the common stock issuable upon conversion of the Notes.
-The shares issued upon conversion generally will be freely tradeable after their issuance under Rule 145 of the Securities Act, unless held by an affiliate, in which case such shares will be subject to the volume and manner of sale restrictions of Rule 144.
+The shares issued upon conversion generally will be freely tradeable, unless held by an affiliate, in which case such shares will be subject to the volume and manner of sale restrictions of Rule 144.

 Liquidity and Capital Resources - Outlook.
 We believe our existing cash, cash equivalents, and short-term investment balances and anticipated cash flows from operating activities will be sufficient to meet our working capital and other cash requirements over the course of the next 12 months.
 Our future capital requirements will depend on many factors, including our rate of revenue growth or decline, the timing and extent of spending to support product development efforts, costs related to protecting our intellectual property, the expansion of sales and marketing activities, the timing of introductions of new products and enhancements to existing products, the costs to ensure access to adequate manufacturing capacity, the continuing market acceptance of our product solutions, our common stock repurchase program, and the amount and timing of our investments in, or acquisitions of, other technologies or companies.
 We cannot assure you that further equity or debt financing will be available to us on acceptable terms or at all.
-If sufficient funds are not available or are not available on acceptable terms, our ability to take advantage of unexpected business opportunities or to respond to competitive pressures could be limited or severely constrained.
+If sufficient funds are not available or are not available to make advantage of unexpected business opportunities or to respond to competitive pressures could be limited or severely constrained.